 Limited function if you don't pair it with the C by GE app, which has some bugs.
 Pricey.

 Includes extra pieces for splicing.
 True daylight color; no harsh blue-whites.
 Easy installation with tape or other adhesives.

 Does not include AC power transformer.
 Different strands may not match each other.
 Bulb failure is a common complaint.

-Provides both bright light and low power use.
+Provides both bright light and low-power use.
 Roll measures more than 16 feet long.
 Adhesive backing.
 Extremely energy efficient.
-Good for updating kitchen and parts of the house where lighting is soft or less modern.
+Versatile.

 Requires a 12V power adapter, which is not included.
 Not waterproof.
 Colors may vary from box to box.

 Lightstrip offers smart capabilities and is compatible with iOS and Android devices via the Govee app.
 Works with Alexa.
 Millions of light colors.
 Easy to set up, low price.